 If you’re buying property in Texas, you’ll want to do more than simply scan the title insurance documents.
-You need to dig deep.
-Not because it’s fun—because it matters.
-Title insurance in Texas real estate transactions is a key part of protecting your ownership rights.
-Yet many buyers and even sellers gloss over the fine print in the title commitment, particularly the schedules.
-That’s a mistake.
+Title insurance is a key part of protecting your ownership rights, yet many buyers and even sellers gloss over the fine print in the title commitment, particularly the schedules.
+That’s a mistake — understanding the policy and its schedules is essential if you want to avoid legal headaches down the road, and it matters for years after closing, not just on closing day.

-- The title policy protects your ownership—but only if you know what’s in it.
+- The title policy protects your ownership, but only if you know what’s in it.

+Schedule A is the blueprint — factual and straightforward, but don’t skim it.
 This schedule outlines the basic structure of your policy.
-It spells out:
+It identifies:

 - Who’s insured (usually the buyer or lender)